- Extradition Institute

 Terms of Issue

-The extradition of criminals is a right of the state, but not its obligation.
-It becomes an obligation only in the presence of a bilateral treaty on mutual legal assistance in criminal matters.
-Extradition can only be carried out with respect to certain crimes – typically, their list or the criteria for defining them are established in the treaty.
-Traditionally, the principle of “dual criminality” must be observed, meaning that the crime for which extradition is requested must be recognized as such in the legislation of both the requesting and requested parties.
-Moreover, treaties establish conditions that allow for refusal of extradition.
+The principle of “dual criminality” must be observed in countries without extradition.
+That means that the crime for which extradition is requested must be recognized as such in the legislation of both the requesting and requested parties.
+Moreover, non-extradition treaties establish conditions that allow legal consequences for refusal of extradition.
 These primarily include justified suspicions by the requested state that the individual is being persecuted for political reasons or that, in the event of extradition, they could be subjected to torture or the death penalty.

 Differences Between Extradition and Deportation

 The terms extradition and deportation are often compared, but they are not the same thing.
 Deportation is the forced removal of foreign nationals or stateless persons from a country, with a ban on their return for a specified period or for life.
-Reasons for deportation can include violations of customs legislation, and the duration of the deportation depends on the severity of the offences committed.
-It’s important to note that in the case of deportation, the individual is not handed over to a specific country, and the state acts on its own initiative, without requests from other countries.
-Therefore, it cannot be said that extradition and deportation are one and the same.
+Reasons for deportation can include violations of customs legislation, and the duration of the deportation depends on the severity of the offenses committed.

 List of countries with no extradition